port

 Meals not included

-Your exhilarating adventure begins with a short journey from the pier to Jews Gate, the Upper Rock entrance to the Nature Reserve.
-Here, you’ll meet your specialist guide who will lead you up the Rock and who will share their knowledge of this man-made wonder.
-The steps were created by the British military as part of a system of communications that would run between defense points.
-During your climb your guide will point out the gun placements, gun batteries and old military bunkers that date back to the World War II.
+The British military created the Mediterranean Steps as part of a system of communications that ran between defense points.
+During your climb, your guide will point out the gun placements, gun batteries and old military bunkers that date back to World War II.
 Of special note, tucked among the steps are a series of caves that date back to the Neanderthal period.
+Have your camera for postcard-perfect views.